peacelovingng/data-science-portfolio/Customer Segmentation/README.md

     jupyter notebook customer_segments.ipynb

 You may need to select a browser to view the notebook in such as Internet Explorer.
-This will open the iPython Notebook software and project file in your browser.
+This will open the Jupyter Notebook software and project file in your browser.